-Today’s machines are learning and performing tasks; that were only be done by humans in the past like making better judgement, decisions, playing games etc. This is possible because machines can now analyse and read through patterns and remember learnings for future use.
-This post will help readers to understand that machine learning is not just regression and its much beyond it.
-Today the major issue is to find resources that are skilled enough to demonstrate & differentiate their learning from university & phd books in real business rather then just arguing on social media with others.
+Today’s machines are learning and performing tasks; that was only be done by humans in the past like making a better judgement, decisions, playing games etc. This is possible because machines can now analyse and read through patterns and remember learnings for future use.
+This post will help readers to understand that machine learning is not just regression and it’s much beyond it.
+Today the major issue is to find resources that are skilled enough to demonstrate & differentiate their learning from university & PhD books in real business rather than just arguing on social media with others.

 Machine learning should be treated as a culture in an organisation where business teams, managers and executives should have some basic knowledge of this technology.
-In order to achieve this as a culture there has to be continuous programs and road shows for them.
-There are many courses which are designed for students, employees with little or no experience, managers, professionals and executive to give them better understanding on how to harness this magnificent technology in their business.
+In order to achieve this as a culture, there have to be continuous programs and road shows for them.
+There are many courses which are designed for students, employees with little or no experience, managers, professionals and executive to give them a better understanding of how to harness this magnificent technology in their business.

 Regression in Machine Learning

-In Machine Learning regression analysis is used just to understand how to establish relationship between independent variables and dependent variables.
+In Machine Learning regression analysis is used just to understand how to establish a relationship between independent variables and dependent variables.
 How independent variables going to effect dependent variables.
-Whether there is strong relationship or just a casual relationship between IV and DV.
-Machine learning is goal not a technique in this regards while linear regression is.
+Whether there is a strong relationship or just a casual relationship between IV and DV.
+Machine learning is a goal not a technique in this regards while linear regression is.
 ML can be achieved through many different means and techniques.
-In short we can say this
+In short, we can say this

-- Regression – It is a performance techniques to find relationship between DV and IV ands it is measured by how close it fits an expected line.
+- Regression – It is a performance technique to find the relationship between DV and IV and it is measured by how close it fits an expected line.